AndrewKovalenko/react-feature-manager/README.md

 ## How to use

+## Dependencies
+For bundle size optimisation purposes this library does not include following dependencies and expect them to be provided as peer dependencies:
+- React
+- React Dom
+- PropTypes

 ### Provider, Feature and Option
 At the top level of your app add client provider:
 ```